 Yet despite its cosmetic and tactile appeal, linen backing has some major drawbacks.
 It is expensive, costing anywhere from $50 to over $100 for a single poster.
 It is time-consuming, requiring a wait of 4 weeks to 3 months at most of the studios now offering the service, and it leaves the front of the poster exposed to spills, scratches or other surface damage.
 Moreover, in the view of most paper conservators, linen backing presents a potential danger in the long term because the linen and the paper, being fundamentally different materials with different responses to air, chemistry, humidity and temperature, are likely to go their separate ways over time, causing a rupture in the binding that could even damage the poster.
 Such a change, if it did occur, would take many decades, but if the goal is permanence, linen backing may ultimately fail to meet the scientifically established criteria.

 Another potential problem is reversibility.
 Most of the linen backing processes now in use are said by their manufacturers to be reversible, meaning that the linen can be safely removed from the poster if desired.
 While this may be true now, it cannot be proven that the reversibility will not end at some point.
 Linen-backing substrates have only been in use a few years.
 No one really knows whether the adhesives used to apply the backing will still be removable 50, 100 or 200 years from now.
 Yet for some posters that are seriouly damaged, linen-backing may be the best way to make the piece presentable again.
-For those wishing to explore further the possibility of having a poster linen-backed, we recommend the J.Fields Studio in New York.

 Lamination refers to the application of a clear coating to the front and back of a poster.
 Like linen backing, lamination is a choice that favors presentation over preservation.
 When done with a view to preservation, lamination is usually done with a tissue paper laminate applied in a heat press, as opposed to the plastic laminates used for such things as wallet cards and name tags.
 The manufacturers of the tissue laminates have designed them to be removable with mineral spirits.
 Another popular tissue laminate is made of nylon, but because nylon and paper are different in nature, most preservationists prefer to use tissue paper laminates on posters and other paper items.
 Lamination provides excellent protection and may be desirable if a poster is to be handled a great deal.
 Its disadvantages are that, like linen backing, it may present a long-term risk to the poster if the reversibility fails, and, while present, the lamination makes a slight visual change to the paper's original color and contrast.
 Where a poster or document is to be handled frequently, however, lamination is a good way to give durability and convenient access, and it can also be applied to the back of a poster at very little risk to repair tears and flatten creases caused by folding.
 Despite the improved materials and the excellent protection afforded to paper by the tissue paper laminates, most paper preservationists do not recommend this procedure where the primary goal is preservation.